Bontempi KS 4600 (bad sounding wannabe sound bank keyboard with lo-fi percussion)

 The user interface of this tablehooter is a bit awkward; the volume control it has no volume control buttons but the tempo +/- buttons serve this purpose when pressed while holding the "sound/ master vol." button (which normally switches cipher buttons to sound select mode).
 For rhythm/ accompaniment volume control hold down "rhythm/ acc. vol." instead (switches normally cipher buttons to rhythm select).
 Strange is that the latter does not control the bass volume of the accompaniments.
 Theoretically these 2 buttons could have been omitted anyway, because by the count of entered digits the hardware should recognize whether a sound or rhythm number is entered.

-Despite the 160 main voice preset sounds include multiple variants of exciting names like "xylo spring", "analog", "fx piano", "cosmic", "fantasy", "fant. piano", "cosmic piano", "synth spinet", "space", "peak", "metal guitar", "odyssey" etc., they are all made from each a static digital waveform (Hammond- like timbres, possibly 2 mixed sine waves) combined with one of only few different attack- decay envelopes, thus most presets sound not remotely natural.
+Despite the 160 main voice preset sounds include multiple variants of exciting names like "xylo spring", "analog", "fx piano", "cosmic", "fantasy", "fant. piano", "cosmic piano", "synth spinet", "space", "peak", "metal guitar", "odyssey" etc., they are all made from each a static digital 8 bit waveform (Hammond- like timbres; I found 21 of them in the ROM plus a sine wave among percussion samples that may be used as the base drum) combined with one of only few different attack- decay envelopes, thus most presets sound not remotely natural.
 It is not worth the effort to explain them in detail here, because at first hear they all simply resemble either cheap tooting analogue home organ tones or Rhodes piano sounds (with different decay rates), but unlike these they contain much digital aliasing noise.
-The preset sounds contain neither vibrato nor tremolo nor any pitch changes (not to say complex stuff like ringing mandolins) and with sustain off all notes stop immediately after releasing a key.
+The preset sounds contain neither vibrato nor tremolo nor any pitch changes (not to say complex stuff like mandolin ring) and with sustain off all notes stop immediately after releasing a key.
 I guess they employ only about 5 different envelopes {envelope- less toot, toot with slower attack rate, 3 differently fast decay envelopes}.
 I consider this almost a fraud, because the sounds are way too similar to deserve 160 differently named ones (the individual sounds of an MC-3 differ more).
 Instead of this annoying pseudo- sound- bank Bontempi better should have added 4 synth buttons (envelope +/- and timbre +/- like the "voice variator" on Yamaha PSS-80) to combine every waveform with every envelope in an easy and logical usable way, but apparently Bontempi attempted to visually compete by raw force with Casio and Yamaha instruments although they had no technical means to do so.
 And by the too high preset volume the blatant sound flaws get even more obvious, because the thing always comes up at maximum volume after power- on, which makes the small speaker distort unless the digital volume control is set so low that the this way reduced bit resolution ruins the sound quality instead.
 Likely this was intended to yell together all shopping center customers to make them quickly turn their head and look for the sudden noise source, but I severely doubt that when found this made them in any way interested in buying one of these tablehooters - not to forget that it certainly made the shop staff as quickly decide to remove all batteries and power supply from such a roaring beast in the display shelf to make it stay quiet for the rest of the season until it collects dust.
-The peak of impudence is that Bontempi advertised this yelling beast on the box with the feature "high fidelity speaker for the best sound"; in the German language version instead it is called "Hochleistungs- Lautsprecher" (in English "high- power speaker"), which is at least a less incorrect description.
+The peak of impudence is that Bontempi advertised this yelling beast on the box with the feature "high fidelity speaker for the best sound"; in the German language version instead it is called "Hochleistungs- Lautsprecher" (in English "high-power speaker"), which is at least a less incorrect description.

-The percussion is monophonic and made from low- res samples; especially the tom drum distorts extremely and the cymbal decay phase drowns in aliasing noise.
+The percussion is monophonic and made from 8 bit low- res samples; especially the tom drum distorts extremely (clipping) and the cymbal decay phase drowns in hissing aliasing noise.
 The lo-fi drums sound quite fat and bassy and may be nice for tekkno.
 Annoying is that the tempo can be set not much lower than medium, although it can be otherwise set quite high.

 The demo music plays a very long medley of partly very short songs those employ standard accompaniments with monophonic main voice.